 The only special equipment you'll need for these green beans, aside from your hands and a large pot, are kitchen scissors and a large strainer.

-Wanna hear another confession?
+Wanna hear a confession?
 When I look at my strainer in pictures, I think it looks hideous.
 Then I remember that I have had that strainer since my husband and I moved in together back in '98.

 That's when I realize I can't bear to replace it with anything else.
 Now I feel bad for saying it looks hideous.
 Anyway, moving on.